bbfrederick/rapidtide/docs/candidate_usage.md

 ### Description:

 > This is a very experimental tool for displaying all of the various
-> maps generated by rapidtide2 in one place, overlayed on an anatomic
+> maps generated by rapidtide in one place, overlayed on an anatomic
 > image.
 This makes it a bit easier to see how all the maps are related
 > to one another.
 To use it, launch tidepool from the command line, and
 > then select a lag time map - tidpool will figure out the root name and